 Rethinking my online identity and personal brand

-I had a web presence since around 2002, I think.
+I’ve had an online presence since around 2002.
 I made my oldest personal website while I was still in high school, and it featured a few of my drawings and comics.
 Soon I jumped on the bandwagon with other teenage girls creating free resources for newbies, and I started making wallpapers, web templates, avatars and banners, Photoshop brushes, tutorials etc. After a few years I figured free webhosts and the domain nelchee.tk looked cheap, so I treated my site with a proper paid hosting and the domain name InObscuro.com.

 Some of my earliest web sites.
 We all have to start somewhere...

-As I started college, people started approaching me with web design job offers, and so my design career began.
-Until then, my approach was to keep everything under one umbrella - my drawings, Photoshop brushes, web site designs, tutorials... but I figured that it didn’t look very professional - so I made a separate domain for my portfolio, ChatteNoire.com.
+When I was in college people started approaching me with web design job offers, and so my design career began (read more about that story here).
+Until then, my approach was to keep everything under one umbrella — my drawings, Photoshop brushes, web site designs, tutorials… But, I figured that it didn’t look very professional — so I made a separate domain for my portfolio, ChatteNoire.com.
 It was a pain to pick the name out, because at the time using my real name seemed too vain.
 I wanted an identity that was looking like a real person, not a company (so SomeName Studio was out of the question).

 I posted only my commercial or published work on this site and that was my "official" portfolio, as opposed to InObscuro.com which was personal and experimental.

 I made no effort to hide it, but I suppose it just went under the radar because I didn’t brag about it.
-I figured I’m a really terrible marketer, because I never bothered to get my art or my crafts into a casual conversation with people I don’t know well.
-And sometimes it got really awkward when one person in the room found my other website and started talking about it, and suddenly I was under the spotlight of everyone in the office, and naturally, the subject of my dark art popped up as well.
-No matter how many times you’ve had this conversation, it's always uncomfortable.
+I was a terrible marketer, because I never bothered to get my art or my crafts into a casual conversation with people I don’t know well.
+Sometimes it got really awkward when one person in the room found my other website and started talking about it, and suddenly I was under the spotlight, and the subject of my dark art popped up as well.
+No matter how many times I’ve had this conversation, it was always uncomfortable.

 The other thing was, my art took the backseat.
-I always pushed my artwork back because of other "more urgent" matters, and it didn’t even get featured on my official portfolio.
-I kept thinking about myself as "an artist", yet I produced no new art for months, sometimes years.
+I always pushed my artwork back because of other “more urgent” matters, and it didn’t even get featured on my official portfolio.
+I kept thinking about myself as “an artist”, yet I produced no new art for months, sometimes years.
 My drawing skill stagnated, and I couldn’t even gather enough paintings for a proper solo exhibition.
-I also wasn’t working on my illustration portfolio, hence making my chances of landing illustration jobs very weak.
+I wasn’t working on my illustration portfolio, which made my chances of landing illustration jobs very weak.

-Me being a Jack of all trades, I was obviously failing at all of this, but what’s more, I was also trying to mask it, separating my work into two websites that had different content.
+Being a Jack of all trades, I was obviously failing at this, but what’s more, I was also trying to mask it, separating my work into two websites that had different content.
 It didn’t work for me, or my potential clients.
-In trying to make everyone happy, as the saying goes, I didn't make anyone happy.
+In trying to make everyone happy, I didn’t make anyone happy.

-So after having an epiphany about my life and business, I realized: there is no two of me.
+After having an epiphany about my life and business, I’ve realized there is no two of me.
 There is no artist Nela and designer Nela.
 There is no corporate Nela and independent Nela.
-There is only one, unique Nela Dunato — and my full name is great, no one else in the entire online world shares it, and it was about time I reclaimed it!
+There is only one, unique Nela Dunato—and since no one else in the entire online world shares my name, it was about time I reclaimed it!

 What can you learn from my example?